mparkersimms/reading-notes/Structure_webpages.md

 ## Headers and Footers
 &lt;header> &lt;/header>
 &lt;footer>&lt;/footer>
-appear on the top and the bottom of a web page or possibly even an <article> or <section>
+appear on the top and the bottom of a web page or possibly even an &lt;article> or &lt;section>

 ## Navigation
 &lt;nav>